-We evaluate the SynPlay dataset on two general vision tasks, human detection and segmentation.
+We evaluate the SynPlay dataset on two tasks, human detection and segmentation.
 These tasks require the ability to identify diverse human appearances in images captured at a distance.
 To leverage synthetic data during training, we adopt a \emph{pretrain-finetune} strategy, where a model is pre-trained on synthetic data and fine-tuned on target real-world data.
-The detectors used in the experiments are YOLO v8 models~\cite{YOLOv8} with three different architecture sizes (small, medium, and large).
-Mask2former~\cite{BChengCVPR2022} with the Swin-Base~\cite{ZLiuICCV2021} backbone was used for segmentation.
-For evaluation metrics, we use the COCO-style APs which are two bounding box APs (AP$^\text{bb}$ and AP$^\text{bb}_\text{50}$)\footnote{Detection accuracy for each model in the following tables are reported with two numbers in the form of AP$^\text{bb}$/AP$^\text{bb}_\text{50}$.} for human detection and Intersection-over-Union (IoU) for the segmentation.
+The detectors used in the experiments are YOLO v8 models~\citep{YOLOv8} with three different architecture sizes (small, medium, and large).
+Mask2former~\citep{BChengCVPR2022} with the Swin-Base~\citep{ZLiuICCV2021} backbone was used for segmentation.
+For evaluation metrics, we use the COCO-style APs which are two bounding box APs (AP$^\text{bb}$ and AP$^\text{bb}_\text{50}$)\footnote{Detection accuracies in the following tables are reported with two numbers in the form of AP$^\text{bb}$/AP$^\text{bb}_\text{50}$.} for human detection and Intersection-over-Union (IoU) for the segmentation.

-The main tasks are conducted on aerial-view datasets, which feature a wider range of human appearances, making them ideal for validating the design philosophy behind the SynPlay dataset.
+The main tasks use aerial-view datasets, featuring a wider range of human appearances, making them ideal for validating the design philosophy of the SynPlay.
 We also conduct experiments on ground-view datasets to evaluate SynPlay on a more widely studied task in the community.

 {\bf Aerial-view tasks.} Table~\ref{tab:aerial-view_task} shows the results for aerial-view human detection and semantic segmentation tasks.
-Overall, for both tasks, using SynPlay in training provides remarkably better accuracy than all the compared cases, including real and all the other variations involving other synthetic data.
+Overall, for both tasks, using SynPlay in training provides remarkably better accuracy than all the compared cases, including real and all other variations involving other synthetic data.

 Notably, the results show that warming up the model with synthetic data before incorporating real data generally does not improve performance, except in the case of SynPlay.
 In other words, unless the synthetic dataset is properly designed and constructed, we cannot expect performance improvement simply from adding synthetic data to the training process.
 Moreover, among cases using synthetic data only in training, SynPlay presents unparalleled accuracy.
 In fact, the results using other sources of synthetic data are so poor that the other sources can be considered useless for this type of dataset utilization.
 Based on these two observations, \emph{our design strategies for enhancing the diversity and realism of human appearance are shown to be highly effective in meeting expectations}.